Log in for prices and ordering

 93 points, Antonio Galloni, Vinous

-The name of the wine may have changed, but Sandrone’s flagship Barolo is still, and will remain, 100% Cannubi Boschis, the Barolo vineyard so synonymous with this grower.
-The Boschis subzone sits near the northern end of the Cannubi hill and is located directly across from the Sandrone cellars.
-The Cru (of which Sandrone farm 1.9 hectares of 40-year-old vines), has a particularly good exposure to the south and southeast in a small amphitheatre or “conca” that helps hold warmth in the early morning.
-Its soils are sea deposits of calcareous clay with some sand and therefore excellent drainage.
-Highlighting the uniqueness of the wines from this terroir compared to the rest of the Cannubi hill, Alessandro Masnaghetti’s L’Enciclopedia delle Grandi Vigne del Barolo writes, “The wines, in general, have good body, much elegance, and more polished tannins than other Cannubi wines.”
-Aside from a little time longer on skins, the winemaking is essentially identical to Le Vigne.
+The name of the wine may have changed, but Sandrone’s flagship Barolo is still, and will always be, 100% Cannubi Boschis, the Barolo vineyard synonymous with this grower.
+The Boschis subzone sits near the northern end of the Cannubi hill directly across from the Sandrone cellars.
+Sandrone farms 1.9 hectares of 40-year-old vines in the Cru, which has a particularly good south and southeast exposure in a small amphitheatre or conca that helps hold warmth in the early morning.
+Its soils are sea deposits of calcareous clay with sand and therefore have excellent drainage.
+Highlighting the uniqueness of the wines from this terroir compared to the rest of the Cannubi hill, Alessandro Masnaghetti’s L’Enciclopedia delle Grandi Vigne del Barolo writes: “The wines, in general, have good body, much elegance, and more polished tannins than other Cannubi wines.”
+The winemaking is identical to Le Vigne, aside from a little longer on skins.
 While both are extraordinary, the stylistic contrast is clear as day.
-Where Le Vigne is lifted and perfumed, arcing towards the sky, the Aleste is of the earth; a deeper, darker, textured and yet more mineral Barolo.
+Where Le Vigne is lifted and perfumed, and yet more classical and mineral, Aleste is more fleshy, layered and seductive when young.

-A blend of several small parcels of vines from several communes, Le Vigne is Sandrone’s ode to the classic, Barolo-wide blend that was once the norm.
+A blend of several small parcels of vines from several communes, Le Vigne is Sandrone’s ode to the classic Barolo-wide blend that was once the norm.
 All the sites that contribute to Le Vigne are markedly different from each other in terms of altitude, soil and exposure, and together provide a broad overview of Barolo in a given year.
-2019 is the first year to include Nebbiolo from Sandrone’s new holding in Le Coste di Monforte (pictured above).
+Twenty-twenty-one was the second year to include Nebbiolo from Sandrone’s new holding in Le Coste di Monforte.
 Sandrone has been farming this Monforte d’Alba site since 2000.
-So, from this vintage, Le Vigne includes fruit from five communes: Barolo, Serralunga d’Alba, Novello, Castiglione Falletto and Monforte d’Alba.
-Regarding the winemaking, wild yeast fermentation begins in tank before malolactic conversion and aging in mostly used, 500-litre French oak casks.
-Approximately 20-30% of the fruit is fermented as bunches, with the destemmed portion having a very high percentage of whole berries.
-Time on skins varied from ten days to up to one month.
-Total time in oak was 20-22 months and the wine was, as always, bottled unfiltered.
-What can we add to the notes below?
-Well, the wine is considerably more approachable than Galloni’s note, published 18 months ago, suggests.
-Indeed, at a dinner this week in Melbourne the wine looked positively charming, served with Bistecca Alla Fiorentina.
-And for what it’s worth, Barbara Sandrone agrees!
+From this vintage, Le Vigne includes fruit from five communes: Barolo, Serralunga d’Alba, Novello, Castiglione Falletto and Monforte d’Alba.
+Like Aleste, approximately 20-30% of the grapes fermented as whole-bunches, with a very high percentage of whole berries in the destemmed portion (thanks to a state-of-the-art destemmer).
+The macerations were managed very carefully (now a little longer than in the past but very gentle), with Luca Sandrone aiming to capture as much fruit purity as possible.
+The notes below, and the reputation of the vintage speak for themselves.

 97+ points, Monica Larner, The Wine Advocate